 Our kererū will be able to perch among large lowland tōtara and mataī forests which will dominate upper areas not needed or desirable for agricultural production (especially on fertile, steep, erodible slopes, and along gullies and streams).
-Large (over 5ha) patches of matai, lowland totara and kahikatea forest will create a network linking lowland agriculture, plantation forestry, park lands, and lifestyle-blocks.
+Patches of mataī, lowland tōtara and kahikatea forest will create a network linking lowland agriculture, plantation forestry, park lands, and lifestyle-blocks.
 This extensive network will support not just our kererū, but also the korimako (bellbird), kāhu, miromiro (tomtit), pīpipi (brown creeper), rūrū (morepork) and tūī to grow to abundant numbers, as they are able to move freely throughout the catchment via these networks of vegetation.
 These mid and lower forests are large enough to provide food all year round, and provide refuges for our kererū and other species during winter cold periods.
-Totara, houhere (narrow leaved lacebark), kowhai, whauwhaupaki (five finger), and mānuka and kānuka enrich agricultural landscapes, providing a safe home for the jewelled gecko, and ongaonga (tree nettle) on forest margins support red admiral butterflies.
+Tōtara, houhere (narrow leaved lacebark), kōwhai, whauwhaupaki (five finger), and mānuka and kānuka enrich agricultural landscapes, providing a safe home for the jewelled gecko, and ongaonga (tree nettle) on forest margins support red admiral butterflies.
+As our kererū flies across to the inner harbour headlands he will see coastal forest species such as akeake, ngaio, native passion vine, and leafless clematis - especially on the more shaded Lyttelton side.